HearthSim/docker-pgredshift/README.md

 The image is built with `plpython3u` (Python 3.5) language support.
-Although Redshift does not support Python 3, you may use this to help ensure compatibility of UDFs across multiple languages.
+Although Redshift does not support Python 3, you may use this to help ensure compatibility of UDFs across Python 2 and 3.

 The image includes pip, setuptools and wheel for Python 3.5.